 Bone is a living growing tissue made mostly of collagen (protein that provides soft framework) & the mineral calcium phosphate that adds strength & hardens the framework.
 Two types of bone are found in the body; cortical (dense compact outer layer) & trabecular (makes up inner layer, ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - Anemia (low red blood cell count)

-- Low platelet count and anemia
+- Low blood count anemia thalassemia

-- Low white blood cell count and autoimmune disease
+- Low white blood count and anemia

 - Low white blood cells and bone marrow biopsy